Skip to main content

 How to handle this common toddler behavior

-The toddler years are full of developmental milestones, including the discovery of some extremely big feelings.
-Toddlers often find themselves overwhelmed by all the new things they seem to constantly be learning and sometimes struggle to express themselves.
-Sometimes these emotions are cute or even a little funny, but during full-blown tantrums, those same emotions can be far from amusing.
+Toddlers are no strangers to temper tantrums, but parents may find themselves at their wit’s end trying to figure out why their toddlers behave the way they do when they throw a tantrum.
+The toddler years are full of developmental milestones, which can cause some extremely big feelings.
+Toddlers often find themselves overwhelmed by all the new things they constantly learn and sometimes struggle to express themselves.
+Sometimes, these emotions are cute or even a little funny, but during full-blown tantrums, those same emotions can be far from amusing.

-From holding their breath to kicking and screaming, our littles express their anger in a variety of different ways.
-Sometimes these behaviors may seem unconventional.
+From holding their breath to kicking and screaming, our littles express their anger in a variety of ways.
+Sometimes, these behaviors may seem unconventional.
 For instance, some toddlers take their clothes off when they are angry.
-Like mini Hulks, your toddler’s anger may boil until he cannot contain himself and the clothes come off.
+Like mini Hulks, your toddler’s anger may boil until they can’t contain themself and the clothes come off.

 This behavior can be humorous at home but is not so silly when you’re out in public.
 What causes our toddlers to disrobe?
 Find out more about why toddlers take their clothes off when angry and how parents can stop them from doing so.